dotnet/docs-maui/docs/ios/apple-account-management.md

 ## Add an Apple developer account

-Before you begin, ensure that you've accepted any user license agreements in the [Apple Developer portal](https://developer.apple.com/account/).
+Before you begin, ensure that you've accepted any user license agreements in the [Apple Developer portal](https://developer.apple.com/account/) and [App Store Connect](https://appstoreconnect.apple.com/).

 If you have an individual Apple Developer account, as opposed to an enterprise account, you'll also need to create an App Store Connect API key.
 For information about creating an App Store Connect API key, see [Creating API Keys for App Store Connect API](https://developer.apple.com/documentation/appstoreconnectapi/creating_api_keys_for_app_store_connect_api) on developer.apple.com.